 - Conveyors – a worker’s clothing can easily get caught in a conveyor, and these machines have been known causes of several construction accidents in California.

-At The Barnes Firm, our Los Angeles scaffold accident attorneys have helped workers get the best results possible from their injury claims, and in some cases, our team has helped improve safety at construction areas around the country.
+At The Barnes Firm, our scaffold accident attorneys have helped workers get the best results possible from their injury claims, and in some cases, our team has helped improve safety at construction areas around the country.

 Every crane operator must have extensive training to operate a crane, large or small.
 Even the slightest oversight could result in serious injuries to the operator, other workers, or bystanders near the work site.

 Cranes are particularly dangerous to operate near power lines, as this can result in electrocution; the top cause of injury in a crane accident.

 Electrical accidents are some of the most common accidents that occur both at home and at the workplace.
 High-voltage electricity can cause serious burns and permanent damage.
 In some cases, a person does not even have to come in contact with a power line or live wire to be electrocuted, as currents can ‘arc’ and cause devastating burn injuries.

 Since electricity can be life-threatening if it’s improperly handled, many companies and business owners are required to follow strict rules and safety standards.
 When these laws are not followed, it puts lives at risk.